longrootchen/ILSVRC-2012-classification-pytorch/README.md

-# Re-implementation of ConvNets on ILSVRC 2012 with PyTorch
+# Re-implementation of ConvNets on ILSVRC 2012 classification task with PyTorch

 Contact email: imdchan@yahoo.com